SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 The one we care most about is the `.whl` or **wheel** file.
 This is the file that `pip` uses to distribute and install Python packages, so this is the file we'd need to share with other people who want to install our software.

-To install this wheel file, we can give it to `pip`:
+Now if we gave this wheel file to someone else, they could install it using `pip` - you don't need to run this command yourself, you've already installed it using `poetry install` above.

 ~~~ bash
 pip3 install dist/poetry_project*.whl